Introduction

 Difficulty & Fitness

-Rated hard.
+Rated moderate.
 Good trail through forest, transitioning to open grassy ridge.
 No technical terrain.
 Steepness is the main challenge.

 See difficulty breakdown and fitness guide